appleple/nice-spy/README.md

 # Nice Spy
-A library used to update classname of links based on scroll position
+A library used to update classnames of links based on scroll position

 ## Demos